 I can remember being in the classroom constantly thinking that we (teachers) are the real experts in education.
 I worked with so many people who possessed so much knowledge of their craft that I was amazed that they struggled for respect-whether it was in the form of their compensation or just their opinion on issues in education.
 When I started this blog, I told everyone about my idea, but many people didn’t believe that anyone would ever listen to just some “teachers”.
 Armed with my beliefs, I was able to recruit some fellow educators from across the country to write about all topics in education.
 Three years later, we have over 30 teachers on staff writing about their expertise in the classroom.

-In those three years we’ve had some incredible “highs”- we’ve published four books, been featured in both The Huffington Post and The Washington Post and we’ve created a podcast for teachers.
+In those eight years, we’ve had some incredible “highs”- we’ve published four books, been featured in both The Huffington Post and The Washington Post, we’ve created numerous podcasts for teachers, we've produced the widely successful conference, The Teacher Self-Care Conference and so on.
 With this site, I hope to create what I know exists- a community of educators that support one another with the common belief that they are the experts in education.

 For advertising/sponsorship information please email us email@example.com.